 - Successful completion of college’s Core Curriculum

-- Successful completion one of the major programs of study and for students following the Core Curriculum, at least one Second Concentration
+- Successful completion of the criminal justice major requirements and at least one Second Concentration

-- Successfully earning a cumulative grade-point average of 2.0 or better.
+- A cumulative grade-point average of 2.0 or better.

 - 3-credit criminal justice (CJ) writing-intensive course

 - 27 credits of criminal justice electives

 If you entered the CJ program prior to fall 2014, please refer to the appropriate catalog or contact the School of Criminal Justice for a complete list of degree requirements.
 Students may also refer to Degree Navigator for a list of program requirements.